salahnomad/salahnomad.github.io/content/work-productivity/zellige-blueprint-vs-gtd/index.md

 **2014 - The Zellige Transition:**
 I adapted the artisan approach to my digital work.
 Instead of processing tasks, I started **crafting work sessions**.
 Instead of inbox zero, I aimed for **meaningful output**.
 The transformation was profound—I rediscovered the joy in my work.

+{{< testimonial-card
+    author="Marcus Thorne"
+    role="Software Architect & Former GTD Evangelist"
+    source="Tech Startup Founder, Berlin" >}}
+After 8 years as a GTD purist, I was burned out despite having the 'perfect' system.
+The transition to {{< glossary-link "Zellige Blueprint" >}} was transformative.
+Within 3 weeks, I went from managing 200+ tasks weekly to focusing on 3 meaningful projects.
+My stress levels dropped 60%, and my creative output tripled.
+The key insight: Zellige isn't about doing more—it's about doing what matters.
+I now use GTD for emails and Zellige for everything else.
+{{< /testimonial-card >}}

 ## How Can You Blend Both Systems for Maximum Effectiveness?